lolow/leaqweb/README.md

 -------

-The following instructions describe how to install the application on an ubuntu machine (it works also on Mac OS X, for Windows see below).
+The following instructions describe how to install the application on an ubuntu machine (it also works on Mac OS X with few adjustments, for Windows see below).

 1) Install ruby 1.9.2 with RVM (http://beginrescueend.com/)